SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/setup-article.md

 )
 ```

-You must provide the vendor publishing the app, a source key as well as the site name your received for your app.
+Provide the **vendor** publishing the app, the appropriate **source key**, and the **site name** for your app.

-> Note: The source key must be `.productionSourceKey` for apps in production.
-During development you should set it to `.developmentSourceKey` to avoid polluting measurements associated with the production source key.
+> Note: Use `.productionSourceKey` for production apps.
+For development, set it to `.developmentSourceKey` to avoid contaminating production data.

-Once you have a configuration simply start the tracker singleton from the `application(_:didFinishLaunchingWithOptions:)` implementation of your [application delegate](https://developer.apple.com/documentation/uikit/uiapplicationdelegate):
+Next, initialize the tracker singleton in your `application(_:didFinishLaunchingWithOptions:)` method, located in your [application delegate](https://developer.apple.com/documentation/uikit/uiapplicationdelegate):

 ```swift
 final class AppDelegate: NSObject, UIApplicationDelegate {